 I have lived in the Northwest all my life.
 My love for sports first blossomed in the summer of 1984, sitting in front of the TV and watching every minute of coverage from the Los Angeles Olympics.
 Writing about sports is just another outlet for that love.
 I am married, have a daughter at Southern Oregon University and a son in high school.

-Suzan has been a Business Writer, a Ski Writer, a Health Writer, a Greeting Card Writer, a playwright and won SPJA awards.
+Suzan has been a Business Writer, a Ski Writer, a Health Writer, a Greeting Card Writer, and a playwright and won SPJA awards.
 She writes and edits books, writes content for websites, and consults with companies on their Public Relations and Marketing.
-She has lots of uncredited work including two screen plays and a Master’s thesis.
+She has lots of uncredited work including two screenplays and a Master’s thesis.
 She has a Bachelor’s (with her name on it) in Communications, and also Psychology (sensation and perception) from the University of California.
 Suzan also works in education and research.

 Holly Miller was born and raised in Vancouver and serves as a freelance writer and advertising copywriter.
 When not working or writing she likes to spend time with her family, watch movies, and absorb every artistic event possible.

-Elizabeth Rose is a freelance travel and human-interest writer with over 15 years of experience.
+Elizabeth Rose is a freelance travel and human interest writer with over 15 years of experience.
 She has lived in Brush Prairie and is now enjoying neighborhood life in east Vancouver.
 When not writing, Elizabeth loves light hiking, photographing the natural beauty of our area and finding foodie delights in local restaurants and farmers markets.

 She has a bi-lingual, bi-cultural Masters in Social Work Degree (Spanish) and her writing often reflects a passion for diverse cultures and human services.
 She volunteered with the Adopt a Native Elder Program visiting traditional Navajo elders on the reservations in Arizona for over five years.
 Elizabeth’s articles have appeared in Northwest Travel and Life, WanderWithWonder.com, RealFoodTraveler.com and in Sunset Magazine Digital.
 When not out exploring, she can be found at Clark County dog parks with Cinnamon and Francesca, the Blogging Coonhounds.

-Douglas Scott is nationally recognized outdoors writer, with works appearing in publications all over the country.
+Douglas Scott is a nationally recognized outdoors writer, with works appearing in publications all over the country.
 Born and raised in the Pacific Northwest, his passion for the wilderness of the region spills into everything he does.
 He is a trail runner, avid hiker and guidebook author, focusing on the Public Lands of America’s West.
 Douglas strives to share his experiences with like-minded modern adventurers hoping to get to know their own backyards a little better.
 If there is a question about nature, chances are that Doug will know the answer and a few other quirky and important facts about the region.

 Alia Stearns is a freelance writer in Vancouver.
-She became a paid writer at 16, when she was hired to write for The Fresno Bee, a job she parlayed into a position as a movie reviewer for an ABC affiliate while still in high school.
+She became a paid writer at 16 when she was hired to write for The Fresno Bee, a job she parlayed into a position as a movie reviewer for an ABC affiliate while still in high school.
 For a sizable period of time, she opted to enter academia and teach college writing classes at CSU, Fresno, Portland State University, Ashford University, ITT Tech, and Clark College.
-Now, she spends part of every day writing.
+Now, she spends part of everyday writing.
 Though much of her work is anonymous web content, she contributes regularly to Uproxx, where she is turning into quite the food writer.
 She is the sort of single, middle-aged lady who isn’t above spooning with a cat.

 Gregory Zschomler ditched “the man,” and became a full-time writer in 2012.
-Since than he’s written/published more than a dozen books, written many freelance pieces for half a dozen PNW newspapers and a magazine, as well as online content/media.
+Since then he’s written/published more than a dozen books, written many freelance pieces for half a dozen PNW newspapers and a magazine, as well as online content/media.
 (And he’s an award-winning playwright.)
 He loves Jesus; enjoys travel, cooking (and eating), good coffee, theater, cinema and all things Disney.
 He and his wife, Ruth, run a writing center where they train writers and help them get published.